sitamgithub-MSIT/MalDetect/README.md

 # MalDetect: A Deep Learning application for Malaria Detection

 This repository contains the application that develops a deep-learning model to predict malaria from blood cell images.
 The model is trained on a dataset of blood cell images infected with malaria and uninfected cells.
 The model is then wrapped in a Flask web application.
 The project is containerized using Docker and the Docker image is deployed on the Cloud Run service.
-The web application allows users to upload an image of a cell and get a prediction of whether the cell is infected with malaria or not.
+The web application allows users to upload a picture of a cell and get a prediction of whether the cell is infected with malaria or not.

 ## Dataset

 The project utilizes the malaria cell images dataset available on Kaggle and TensorFlow datasets.
 This dataset includes images of cells infected with malaria and uninfected cells.
-The dataset link and description are provided in the `data/` directory of this repository.
+The dataset link and description are provided in this repository's `data/` directory.

 ## Project Structure